 Over time, the same thing happens — the patient will require higher and higher doses of insulin to achieve the desired result.

-Fasting is one of my favourite interventions to teach to folks who have insulin resistance, who are pre diabetic, or those dealing with Type 2 Diabetes.
+Fasting is one of my favorite interventions to teach folks who have insulin resistance, who are pre-diabetic, or those dealing with Type 2 Diabetes.

 Because you are not eating, your insulin levels will slowly start to drop.